Antoninus Pius: Death and legacy

 Two days before his death, the biographer reports, Antoninus was at his ancestral estate at Lorium, in Etruria, about 12 mi from Rome.
-He ate Alpine Gruyere cheese at dinner quite greedily.
+He ate Alpine cheese at dinner quite greedily.
 In the night he vomited; he had a fever the next day.
 The day after that, he summoned the imperial council, and passed the state and his daughter to Marcus.
 The emperor gave the keynote to his life in the last word that he uttered: when the tribune of the night-watch came to ask the password, he responded, "aequanimitas" (equanimity).
 He then turned over, as if going to sleep, and died.
 His death closed out the longest reign since Augustus (surpassing Tiberius by a couple of months).
 His record for the second-longest reign would be unbeaten for 168 years, until 329 when it was surpassed by Constantine the Great.

 Antoninus Pius' funeral ceremonies were, in the words of the biographer, "elaborate".
 If his funeral followed the pattern of past funerals, his body would have been incinerated on a pyre at the Campus Martius, while his spirit would rise to the gods' home in the heavens.
-However, it seems that this was not the case: according to his Historia Augusta biography (which seems to reproduce an earlier, detailed report) Antoninus' body (and not his ashes) was buried in Hadrian's mausoleum.
+However, it seems that this was not the case: according to his Historia Augusta biography (which seems to reproduce an earlier, detailed report) Antoninus's body (and not his ashes) was buried in Hadrian's mausoleum.
 After a seven-day interval (justitium), Marcus and Lucius nominated their father for deification.
-In contrast to their behavior during Antoninus' campaign to deify Hadrian, the senate did not oppose the emperors' wishes.
+In contrast to their behaviour during Antoninus's campaign to deify Hadrian, the senate did not oppose the emperors' wishes.
 A flamen, or cultic priest, was appointed to minister the cult of the deified Antoninus, now Divus Antoninus.

 A column was dedicated to Antoninus on the Campus Martius, and the temple he had built in the Forum in 141 to his deified wife Faustina was rededicated to the deified Faustina and the deified Antoninus.
 It survives as the church of San Lorenzo in Miranda.

 Historiography

 The only intact account of his life handed down to us is that of the Augustan History, an unreliable and mostly fabricated work.
-Nevertheless, it still contains information that is considered reasonably sound, for instance, it is the only source that mentions the erection of the Antonine Wall in Britain.
-Antoninus is unique among Roman emperors in that he has no other biographies.
+Nevertheless, it still contains information that is considered reasonably sound; for instance, it is the only source that mentions the erection of the Antonine Wall in Britain.

 Antoninus in many ways was the ideal of the landed gentleman praised not only by ancient Romans, but also by later scholars of classical history, such as Edward Gibbon or the author of the article on Antoninus Pius in the Encyclopædia Britannica Eleventh Edition.